NV Poetry Out Loud 2020inspiring high school students through the spoken word

 Celebrating 15 years of Nevada Poetry Out Loud

 The 15th annual Nevada Poetry Out Loud State Finals were held Tuesday, May 26.
-The virtual competition featured the top 6 poets from Nevada high schools competing for the chance to be crowned state champion.
-Eakjoy Sekhorn representing Washoe County was crowned state champion, Anastasia Chevalier representing Storey County came in second place and Lara Cassity representing Douglas County came in third.
+The virtual competition featured the top 6 poets from participating Nevada counties competing for the chance to be crowned state champion.
+Eakjot Sekhorn representing Washoe County was crowned state champion, Anastasia Chevalier representing Storey County came in second place and Lara Cassity representing Douglas County came in third.
+Watch the competition.

 Since September 2019, more than 4,300 Nevada high school students embraced the power of words by participating in the 2020 Nevada Poetry Out Loud Program.